Suraj0307/Spam-Ham_Classifier_Project_2/README.md

 SVC,RandomForestClassifier,XGBClassifier, Multinomial Naive Bayes and upon experimenting i obtain that MNB is performing better than other classifiers

-## Model Saving: I saved my model using pickle as model.pickle
+## Model Saving:
+I saved my model using pickle as model.pickle

+## Webpage:
-## Webpage:Inside the webpage you will be able to see a big white box.There u have to type the message and then click on Predict button.
+Inside the webpage you will be able to see a big white box.There u have to type the message and then click on Predict button.
 Message type will be shown at the bottom of webpage.

 # Project Interface